moleculeprotocol/token-vesting-contract/README.md

 ### Main changes
 - `changeBeneficiary` function to migrate vesting schedules to a new address
-- `releaseAvailableTokensForHolder` function to release all available tokens for a beneficiary
+- `releaseAvailableTokensForHolder` function to release all available tokens for a beneficiary (especially relevant if the beneficiary has multiple vesting schedules)
 - `setReleasePaused` function to globally pause token releases

 ## ⚠️ Important notes and caveats